tepot2/JST/README.md

 to the root directory, and specify your configuration preferences there.
 This will take preference over the _config.js_ file, but will be ignored by git, allowing you to maintain a configuration environment easily.

+## Platforms and Browsers
+This test suite has been tested against Firefox, Internet Explorer, and Chrome.
+Tests can be run against Firefox without modification.
+In order to test against Chrome, download chromedriver.exe (http://code.google.com/p/selenium/wiki/ChromeDriver) and either add it to your path or specify its location when you start the selenium server.

+These tests have been run successfully on Windows and Linux (Ubuntu) without modification.
+If you have difficulty running the tests on any other platform, check the sync_command function of _driver.js_ and the send_request function in _http_request.js_, since these deal with forking, file i/o, and process arguments, any of which could cause portability issues.